The history of the salad and its countless dressings dates back many centuries.

 Extra virgin olive oil is the highest quality olive oil you can get.
 It is unrefined and contains more nutrients when compared to other processed varieties.

-In fact, in contrast to unrefined extra virgin olive oil, refined olive oils could be lacking in important antioxidants, fatty acids, rich oleic acid and other nutrients.
+In fact, in contrast to unrefined extra virgin olive oil, refined olive oils could be lacking in important fatty acids, rich oleic acid, and other nutrients.

-A further word of caution is warranted when it comes to olive oil… fake olive oil abounds.
+A word of caution is warranted when it comes to olive oil… fake olive oil abounds.

-Tests reveal that 60 to 90 percent of the olive oils sold in American grocery stores and restaurants are adulterated with cheap vegetable oils or non-food-grade olive oils, which can be harmful to your health in a number of ways.
+Tests reveal that 60 to 90 percent of the olive oils sold in American grocery stores and restaurants are adulterated with cheap vegetable oils or non-food-grade olive oils.

-So just like red and white wine vinegars, all extra virgin-olive oils are not created equal.
-We want to help you take the guess work out of finding high-quality vinegars and oils, and it all starts with…
+So just like vinegars, when it comes to flavor, texture and quality, all extra virgin-olive oils are not created equal.
+We want to help you take the guess work out of finding high-quality vinegars and oils to enhance your culinary experience at home, and it all starts with…

 The Farm as a Living Organism